Ready for this DIY elemental diet for SIBO patients post?

-For lunch, I made soup with carrots, thyme, and ginger.
+For lunch, I made soup with the following whole foods: carrots, thyme, and ginger.
 I felt a little bloated after this meal, but nothing close to SIBO bloated.

-I rested all afternoon and went on a short walk then had a light dinner of steamed veggies, and some fruit.
+I rested all afternoon and went on a short walk then had a light dinner of steamed veggies, and some fruit – solid food.

 Was it all worth it?

 YES!
-Although it was frustrating, and one of the most difficult mental challenges I’ve been through, if my SIBO were to return and I had enough time to dedicate to focus only on healing, I’d choose the elemental diet again.
+Although it was frustrating, and one of the most difficult mental challenges I’ve been through, if my SIBO were to return and I had enough time to dedicate to focus only on healing, I’d choose the elemental diet again due to significant improvements.